Support Health Equity

 The Resource Coordinator will provide direct support in the following ways:

 - Applications for insurance coverage, such as Medicaid

 - Managing hospital bills

 - Transportation assistance getting to and from appointments

 - Material support which includes head coverings such as wigs and scarves; postoperative pillows, bras and other physical supports; actual wig fitting process; and chemotherapy basket/bags (filled with items helpful for treatment day/s)

 - Social worker services for emotional support

 Without this support, a patient's cancer care is frequently compromised.
 The Resource Coordinator is a tremendously important partner in removing these barriers so patients can complete their treatments and go on to have engaged, active lives.
 This half-time position will aid an estimated 100 patients annually, including those with breast, hepatobiliary, gastric, colorectal cancer, melanoma, and lung cancer diagnoses.

 Join the Committee to Support Health Equity

-The UCLA Jonsson Cancer Center Foundation has established the Health Equity Committee to fund this important care and invites you to become an inaugural member of this inspiring group of philanthropists by donating $1,000 or more.
+The UCLA Health Jonsson Comprehensive Cancer Center Foundation has established the Health Equity Committee to fund this important care and invites you to become an inaugural member of this inspiring group of philanthropists by donating $1,000 or more.
 Our Committee Members include: